By Christian Mabry | 03/21/2020, 11:41 AM CST

 According to Merriam-Webster, socialism is “any of various economic and political theories advocating collective or governmental ownership and administration of the means of production and distribution of goods.”

 Would outright socialism be a good form of government?
-Probably not.
-That’s why Bernie Sanders isn’t advocating for it.
+Who knows, but that isn’t what Sanders is advocating for.

 What is he advocating for?
 Mostly social programs.
 Scary right?
 No, not really.
 We already have many of these programs here in the United States such as Social Security, Medicare, Medicaid, public schooling, public libraries, law enforcement, firefighters, pell grants, school lunch programs, the Earned Income Tax Credit, and veterans programs.